atsushieno/aap-core/docs/GUI_INTERNALS.md

 - query preferred size first if useful
 - treat plugin-host title bar/scrollbars/viewport as plugin-host concerns
 - use `configureViewport()` for scrolling and clipping
-- use `guiInstanceId` from service reply when disconnecting
+- use the GUI service session ID from the service reply when disconnecting

+### If a plugin host wants Web UI today

+The current path is:

+- provide/access the plugin's `gui:ui-web` metadata
+- package Web UI assets through `androidaudioplugin-ui-web`
+- create the host-side `WebView` through `WebUIHostHelper.getWebView()`
+- treat Web UI as a separate hosting path from `AudioPluginViewService`

 ### If editing the public GUI headers

 Keep in mind:

-- `aap/ext/gui.h` is exposed, but its comments currently describe an older model
+- `aap/ext/gui.h` is exposed, but it is not the exact control plane for `AudioPluginViewService`
-- any attempt to "fix" the header comments should be careful not to claim semantics the runtime no longer uses
-- if the API is kept, the comments should describe it as a legacy/general GUI extension surface, not as the exact control plane for `AudioPluginViewService`
+- the header comments have been updated to describe it as a generic/legacy-facing GUI extension surface
+- future changes should keep the distinction between GUI instance IDs and GUI service session IDs explicit

 ## Mismatches with older documents